1. New International Passenger terminal

 - Two level terminal-Arrival in ground level and departure in first level

-- Finger pier concept to handle 13-15 aircrafts through aerobridges during peak operation (at present the international terminal can handle only 5 aircrafts)
+- Finger pier concept to handle 13-15 aircraft through aerobridges during peak operation (at present the international terminal can handle only 5 aircrafts)

 - Elevated road approach to departure level